Z3TA/webide/README.txt

 This creates an "anti-alias" effect because each pixel on LCD monitors has a red, green and blue line!

 "LCD Text" is the default on most operating systems.
 But some people might see "rainbows".
-"LCD Text" is unnecessary with a high-resolution monitor.
+"LCD Text" is unnecessary on a high-resolution monitor.

 Turn off "LCD Text" / sub-pixel-antialas
 -----------------------------------------
-Set "EDITOR.settings.sub_pixel_antialias = false" in settings_overload.js
+Set "EDITOR.settings.sub_pixel_antialias = false" in settings_overload.js or webide_js_overload.js

 To turn off LCD text for the whole browser (and not just the editor's text area) you need to edit linux_start.sh or start.js and add --disable-lcd-text to the browser arguments.